18F/govconnect/team.md

 [comment]: FIXME: **Establish communication schedule and needs and methods**

 ##Participants##
-A common mistake many pilot programs make is trying to create a program that is meant for every employee.
+A common pitfall for many pilot is trying to create a program that is meant for every employee at first launch.
 While this is a good long-term goal, at first it’s best to focus on one or two specific types of participants and project submitters.
-An artifact that can help a team determine who is the person they are creating this pilot for is a User Profile.
+Creating a profile of your target audience, based on actual knowledge of real people at your agency is key to the design process.
+Before you make a launch plan, you should have talked to at least 15-20 people in your target audience and have 8-10 who are excited to try it out as soon as it launches.
+Throughout your design process, a deep understanding of these individuals, and why the program inspires and excited them will lead you to create something incredible.
+A profile of your target audience that typically combines what you've learned from many people and represents a larger number of people at your agency is a great tool in this process.

 These profiles should include basic demographic information about the type of person that would apply for a project or create a new project.
 Additionally, behavioral information should be included that speaks to why that type of person would want to apply for a project or create a new project.
 The below format can help teams quickly create the artifact and then use it to guide future decision on how the pilot should be planned, designed, and marketed.

 ##Sample Profile##